mattnev17/spermPositiveSelectionManuscript/README.md

 - `targ_exome_nanoseq.Rmd` for processing sperm targeted and exome NanoSeq data

 ## Plotting
-Code to generate all figures is found in
+Code to generate figures is found in
-- `TwinsUK_sperm_figures.Rmd`
+- `TwinsUK_sperm_figures.Rmd` for most Figures
+- `lollipopCustomGenePlots.Rmd` for gene mutation plots
 Note some figures were aesthetically edited in Illustrator post R.

 ## Data
 ### Sequencing data
 Raw sequencing data will be available on the European Genome–Phenome Archive, accession number TBD.
 ### Publically available data
-Input files for plotting that are publically shareable are available in `dataPublic` folder.
-These files are currently being reviewed by twinsUK to confirm they are suitable to share publically.
+Input files for plotting that are publically shareable are available in `dataPublic` folder
 ### Controlled access data
 Input files for plotting that cannot be shared publically are accessible only through TwinsUK, as specified below: